Haniyya/amqp-thrift-clj/README.md

 # amqp-thrift-clj

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to provide an amqp transport layer for thrift services.

 ## Usage